pocl/pocl/doc/sphinx/source/kernel_compiler.rst

 OpenCL 3.0 specification is quite clear that a barrier only has an impact *if* it is reached by any work-item.
 WILoops relies on the more strict interpretation of the OpenCL 1.0-2.x restriction on barriers inside loops, which can unfortunately break some legal OpenCL 3.0 code.
-CBS does not suffer from this problem, however it is also harder to achieve same level of ILP through CBS, therefore it currently is not the default method.
+CBS does not suffer from this problem, however it is also harder to achieve same level of ILP through CBS as with the more static PoCL's default method, therefore it currently is not the default method.

 Because in ``WorkitemLoops`` there are only a subset of work-items "alive"